dkharazi/site/src/notes/ml/deep_learning/rmsprop.md

 - This is because we will get a *dampening-out* effect if $\sqrt{v_{t}}$ is large
 - On the other hand, we will quickly gravitate toward the optimal parameter values if $\sqrt{v_{t}}$ is small

+### Lower-Level Intuition behind RMSProp
+- If $dW$ is large:
+	- It is squared, giving us a larger denominator
+	- This makes the learning rate coefficient smaller
+	- Meaning, our update becomes smaller
+- If $dW$ is small:
+	- It is squared, giving us a smaller denominator
+	- This makes the learning rate coefficient larger
+	- Meaning, our update becomes larger

+### Intuition behind Momentum and RMSProp
+- Momentum adds *momentum* to hyperparameter updates by heavily weighting the average of previous (nearby) changes in loss
+- RMSProp adds *resistance* to hyperparameter updates by standardizing $dW$ with respect to the average of previous (nearby) changes in loss
+	- Where $dB$ represents the current update
+	- Where $\sqrt{v_{t}}$ is roughly the average of previous changes in loss

 ---

 ### tldr